dogeystamp/monorepo/README.md

-# garbage-monorepo
+# monorepo

-a dump of all the actually useless scripts, code, and other toys, put into one repo
+a collection of all scripts, code, and other toys that don't deserve their own repository

-`docs/` is all the stuff hosted on github.io
+`docs/` is all the stuff hosted on github.io.